mahmoud-mohamed107/mahmoud-mohamed107/README.md

 <div align="left">

-Hi there 👋 I'm **Mahmoud Mohamed**, a **Data Analyst** passionate about uncovering business insights through data.
+Hi there 👋 I'm **Mahmoud Akl**, a **Data Analyst** passionate about turning data into decisions that move businesses forward.
-I love working where **business, marketing, and data** intersect — helping teams understand what drives customers, sales, and performance.
+I love working where **business, marketing, and analytics** intersect — uncovering insights that explain *why things happen*, not just *what happened*.

-I work with **SQL, Power BI, Excel, and Python** to turn raw data into clear insights and actionable strategies.
+I use **SQL, Power BI, Excel, and Python** to translate complex data into clear dashboards, actionable insights, and predictive models.
-Recently, I’ve been expanding my skills into **Machine Learning** to explore predictive analytics and smarter decision-making.
+Currently, I’m expanding into **Machine Learning**, exploring how data can help companies anticipate trends and customer needs.

 - 🔭 **Currently working on:** Product Analytics & Customer Segmentation
 - 🌱 **Currently learning:** Machine Learning & Predictive Modeling
-- 💼 **Open to:** Data Analytics and Business Intelligence roles
+- 💼 **Open to:** Data Analytics and Business Intelligence opportunities
-- 📫 **Reach me at:** mahmoud.mohamed@email.com
+- 📫 **Reach me at:** mahmoud.m.akl90@gmail.com

 </div>